-An unstoppable warhorse showed all the toughness that has made him a five-time world champion at the OTU Oceania Championship in Devonport, TAS over the weekend.
+An unstoppable warhorse showed all the toughness that has made him a five-time world champion at the Oceania Triathlon Union (OTU) Triathlon Oceania Championships in Devonport, TAS, on Saturday (18 March).

-In the final event of the day, five-time ITU World Paratriathlon PTHC (Hand Cycle) champion Bill Chaffey, survived a spectacular bike crash to pick himself up off the road to add another Oceania title to his long list of victories.
+In the final event of the day, five-time world champion Bill Chaffey (PTHC) survived a spectacular bike crash to add another Oceania title to his long list of victories.

-Chaffey will now set himself for the ITU World Triathlon Series and World Paratriathlon Event – which will double as the first 2018 Commonwealth Games nomination race on the Gold Coast on April 8.
+Chaffey will now set himself for the International Triathlon Union World Triathlon – which will double as the first 2018 Commonwealth Games nomination race – on the Gold Coast, QLD, on 8 April.

-For the 41-year-old unbreakable Chaffey, his performance to get back on his damaged handcycle after crashing was yet another example of just how tough a competitor he is.
+For 41-year-old Chaffey, his performance to get back on his damaged handcycle after crashing was yet another example of just how tough a competitor he is.

-“I knew it was a tricky corner but we hit the corner at the same time and me being as aggressive as I am I went for the inside running and because I took it too sharp on a three wheel bike, it tipped on to two wheels and headed straight for the wooden bollards.
+“I knew it was a tricky corner, but we hit the corner at the same time, and me being as aggressive as I am, I went for the inside running – and because I took it too sharp on a three-wheel bike, it tipped on to two wheels and headed straight for the wooden bollards,” Chaffey said.

-He went straight to first aid to get patched up and will have to send off to Switzerland to get special new parts for his bike in time for the Gold Coast race.
+After his race, Chaffey went to first aid to get patched up, but will have to send off to Switzerland to get new parts for his bike in time for the Gold Coast.

 By Triathlon Australia